espilioto/TFOI/README.md

 ![awwyiss](https://i.imgur.com/10uOBiI.png)
 # The Finding Of Items
-A run tracker and logger for The Binding of Isaac: Rebirth
+A run tracker and logger for The Binding of Isaac: Afterbirth

 ### Download [Here](https://github.com/espilioto/TFOI/releases>)
-*PROJECT MOSTLY ON HOLD TILL AFTERBIRTH ASSETS GET UNPACKED*

 ### Features
 * Seed, character, item, floor + curse, boss and time identification for current run.